Weslife2002/backend-mongodb/url-shortener/README.md

 Admins:

-1. Admin can see the statistics about URLs and users.
+1. Admin account can be created, and admin can use that account to login next time, then they can log out.

+    POST /admin/sign-up
+    Require parameter: Email, password

+    POST /admin/login
+    Require parameter: Email, password

+    GET /admin/log-out

+2. Admin can delete any URLs, users (normal users) from database.

+    DELETE /admin/url/:url
+    DELETE /admin/user/:email

-2. Admin can disable user and if at that time the user has already logined, they will be logged out.
+3. Admin can disable user and if at that time the user has already logined, they will be logged out at all devices.

-3. Admin can delete any URLs, users from database.
+    GET /admin/disable/:email)

 Users and guest:

+1. Guest can create account.

+    POST /create-user
+    Required parameter: Email, password

-1. User and guests can create and access the shortened link.
+2. User can login and log-out.

+    POST /login
+    Required parameter: Email, password

+    Get /log-out

+3. User can login using Google or Facebook.

+    GET /auth/google
+    GET /auth/facebook

-2. User can delete the URL and see statistic about that.
+4. User can delete the URL and see statistic about that.

-3. User can login using google or facebook account.
-4. Tracking url access location.
+    DELETE /:url

+5. User can see the device login into their account and can logout from a specific device.
+(This function can only be done when user have already logined)

+    GET /device/list
+    GET /device/disable/:device

 ## Data Modelling